U.S. Unemployment Drops To 3.9 Percent — Lowest Since 2000

 Updated at 10 a.m.
 ET

-The U.S. economy had a net gain of 164,000 last month.
+The U.S. economy had a net gain of 164,000 jobs last month.
 Unemployment — which had stood at 4.1 percent since October 2017 — fell to 3.9 percent, according to Friday's report from the Bureau of Labor Statistics.

 The last time the U.S. jobless percentage sat below 4 percent was in 1999, when unemployment stayed at 3.9 percent for the final four months of the year.